CommonAccord/MarathonVC-Contractor-Agt/README.md

 # MarathonVC-Contractor-Agt
-The "Contractor Agreement" form as of 2021-01-22 https://marathon.vc/resources
+From the "Contractor Agreement" form as of 2021-01-22 https://marathon.vc/resources

+Mount as /G/MarathonVC/Agt/Contractor/